Engee documentation

 print("Pfa = $(Pfa)")

-To see the relationship between SNR, Pd and Pfa on a graph, we can plot the theoretical ROC curve using the rocsnr function for an SNR value of 3 dB as
+To see the relationship between SNR, Pd, and Pfa on the graph, we can plot a theoretical ROC curve using the rocsnr function for a 3 dB SNR value as

 rocsnr(snrdb,SignalType="NonfluctuatingCoherent",MinPfa=1e-4)

-From the figure, we can see that the measured values of Pd=0.1390 and Pfa=0.0009 obtained above for the SNR value of 3 dB correspond to the theoretical point on the ROC curve.
+It can be seen from the figure that the measured values Pd=0.1390 and Pfa=0.0009, obtained above for the SNR value of 3 dB, correspond to the theoretical point on the ROC curve.

-The incoherent receiver takes into account the phases of the received signal, so for the considered case the signal x contains a phase term and is defined as
+An incoherent receiver takes into account the phases of the received signal, therefore, for the case under consideration, the signal x contains a phase term and is defined as

 # simulate the signal